-Performance reviews should deliver value both to companies and the people working for them.
-Objectively, they provide an opportunity to assess performance, goals and objectives, and also to plan for the future by identifying areas for growth.
+Performance reviews should deliver value to HR, employees, and companies as a whole.
+Objectively, they provide an opportunity to assess performance, career goals and objectives, and also to plan for the future by identifying areas for growth.

 Yet despite the touted benefits, they are almost always despised by managers and their reports alike.
 Why?
 Because it’s challenging to deliver actionable feedback and for it to feel aligned with the company’s overall objectives.
-Managers aren’t given enough guidance when it comes to this particular process.
+Managers aren’t given enough guidance when it comes to writing performance reviews.

 It’s time to break the cycle!
-With these simple steps, our aim is to help you make the performance review process easier and more beneficial for all involved.
+With these simple steps, our aim is to help managers make the performance review process easier and more beneficial for all involved.

+Make it comprehensive.
 It may seem like a cliché, but it’s better to do performance reviews right, or not at all.
-Doing them right means that they should be as comprehensive as possible, being a mixture of both positive and constructive feedback.
-Really make sure you take time to think of everything you would expect from the person you’re reviewing, related to their job description and goals previously set out for them.
+This means that they should be as comprehensive as possible, being a mixture of both positive and constructive feedback.
+Managers should make sure they take time to think of everything they would expect from the person they’re reviewing, related to their job description and goals previously set out for them.

-Take time to reflect on previous conversations you may have had throughout the year and ask yourself whether you noticed a visible change afterwards.
-Do your best to ensure you have covered this review from all angles before you go into it.
+Managers should take time to reflect on previous conversations they may have had throughout the year and ask themselves whether they noticed a visible change afterwards.
+They should ensure they have covered this review from all angles before going into it.

-Performance appraisals shouldn’t just look at past performance, they should also serve as a planning session for the future.
+Performance review questions shouldn’t just look at past performance, they should also serve as planning for the future.
 Both the person concerned and their manager should outline their aims and objectives, and establish joint priorities.
 By working together and creating a joint outlook, individual as well as company priorities are established, creating a more comprehensive work plan.

 One of the reasons employees dislike performance reviews is because they often feel blind-sided by them.
 Everything appears to be fine until all of a sudden, it isn’t.
-To overcome this, do your best to carry out regular check-ins throughout the year.
-While you could hold more formal check-ins with the support of a platform like Impraise, you could also simply have regular 1:1 conversations with your direct reports.
+To overcome this, managers should do their best to carry out regular check-ins throughout the year.
+While you could hold more formal check-ins with the support of a platform like Impraise, managers can also simply have regular 1:1 conversations with their direct reports.

 With regular conversations, managers can take the pulse of how their direct reports are feeling and discuss any problems that have recently arisen.
 It also allows people to course correct in time, rather than find out at the end of the year what could have been done better.
 Finally, it helps people have better clarity about what they’re doing and what they’re working towards.
 Through regular check-ins, you can ensure the end of year performance review contains no surprises.
 It also enables you to be more agile and redirect resources as business needs change.

 The next two tips for conducting performance reviews are inextricably linked.
-It is important to ensure that the feedback you are giving is constructive in nature.
+It is important to ensure that the feedback being given is constructive in nature.
 For example, “your work isn’t good, you need to do better” is not actionable and doesn’t help people know what to correct.

 Just like providing constructive feedback, an astute word choice is crucial when writing performance reviews.
 James E. Neal’s book “Effective Phrases for Performance Appraisals” (Neal Publications, 2009) is a useful resource.
-Using the following 5 words or phrases from the book will help you effectively emphasise your employee’s contributions, and personalise your review to highlight a person’s individual strengths.
+Using the following 5 words or phrases from the book will help managers effectively emphasise their employee’s contributions, and personalise their reviews to highlight a person’s individual strengths.

 Achievement – Use this in a sentence to demonstrate the person’s success.